techidaily/site-review-topics/source/_posts/recover-your-music-after-vivo-t2-5g-has-been-deleted-by-fonelab-android-recover-music.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring music loss to users if no updated backup available.
 In such circumstance, you are required to opt for music recovery solutions to recover deleted music from Vivo T2 5G.
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once music loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once music loss happens.
   </p>
 </div>
 </div>